 If you already know how to cook butternut squash, I hope you’ve found some new tips and tricks that will help you improve your favorite method, or maybe you would like to try a new one.

-Either way, I hope you will include this delicious and nutritious vegetable into your menu more often.
+Either way, I hope you will include this delicious and nutritious vegetable in your menu more often.

-And if you like butternut squash as much as I do, check out this Hearty Butternut Squash Barley Soup and this Spiced Roasted Butternut Squash with Maple Syrup recipes.
+And if you like butternut squash as much as I do, check out these healthy recipes:

 Happy Cooking!